 Introduction to Data Formatting in Excel

-Data Formatting in excel is very useful, which allows us to format the data in any way we want.
+Data Formatting in Excel is very useful, which allows us to format the data in any way we want.
 We can change the format of data to make it as per standards or our requirements.
 This brings uniformity in the same type of fonts, shapes, alignment, and font color.
-This is normally used in all types of work such as official, report creation, anything we want to print.
+This is normally used in all types of work, such as official, report creation, and anything we want to print.
 This also allows others to read and understand the meaning properly if everything is in the standard format.

 There are a lot of ways to format data in Excel.
 Follow the below guidelines while formatting the data/report in Excel:

-- The column heading/row heading is a very important part of the report.
+- The column heading/row heading is an important part of the report.
 It describes the information about data.
 Thus, the heading should be in bold.
 The shortcut key is CTRL + B. It’s also available in the Font section in the toolbar.

 - The header font size should be larger than the other content of the data.